Google DeepMind

 Gemini and the Foundation Model Race

+YouTube is the single most valuable training data asset on the internet — an unmatched corpus of video, audio, and text that feeds Google's multimodal model training.
 Google's custom TPU chips give DeepMind a unique infrastructure advantage.
-The vertically integrated AI hardware stack — from chip design through cloud deployment — allows training and serving at costs that external providers cannot match.
+The vertically integrated AI hardware stack — from chip design through cloud deployment via GCP — allows training and serving at costs that external providers cannot match.

 The Agentic Ecosystem